"an insufficient supply of healthy red blood cells (RBCs), the volume of packed RBCs, and/or the quantity of hemoglobin"

 NORMOCYTIC / NORMOCHROMIC ANEMIA

-"that marked by a proportionate decrease in the hemoglobin content, the packed red cell volume, and the number of erythrocytes per cubic millimeter of blood."
+"that marked by a proportionate decrease in the hemoglobin content, the packed red cell volume, and the number of erythrocytes per cubic millimeter of blood. normal size and color"

 presence in the blood of erythrocytes showing abnormal variation in shape.